RedBearAK/toshy/README.md

     [Keyboard Type Not Correct](https://github.com/RedBearAK/toshy/wiki/FAQ-(Frequently-Asked-Questions)#my-keyboard-is-not-recognized-as-the-correct-type)

-- **INTERNATIONAL KEYBOARD USERS**: The keymapper is evdev-based and has **_no idea_** what keyboard layout you are using, and only sees "key codes", not the symbols on the keys.
-So if it encounters a combo of key codes you've asked it to remap to something else, it will remap it.
+- **INTERNATIONAL KEYBOARD USERS**: The keymapper is evdev-based and has **_no idea_** what keyboard layout you are using.
+It only sees "key codes", not the symbols on the keys.
+So if it encounters a combo of key _codes_ you've asked it to remap to something else, it will remap it.
 This is a problem if for instance you're on an AZERTY keyboard where `A` and `Q` are swapped, and you think you're pressing `Cmd+A` but the keymapper thinks you want to remap `Cmd+Q` to `Alt+F4`.
-I'm looking into a way to get the keymapper to use the proper layout, but in the meantime depending on how different your layout is from the standard US layout, this keymapper may be unusable or may just need some tweaks to the key definition file to fix a few key positions.
+I'm looking into a way to get the keymapper to use the proper layout, but in the meantime, depending on how different your layout is from the standard US layout, this keymapper may either be unusable or may just need some small tweaks to the key definition file to fix a few key positions.
 Open an issue if you have this kind of problem.

 - **DISTRO SUPPORT**: Toshy will have issues installing on distros not on the [list of supported distros](https://github.com/RedBearAK/toshy/wiki/Supported-Linux-distros) in the Wiki.
 If you think your distro is closely related to one on the supported list, try the `./setup_toshy.py list-distros` command, and then use one of the distro names with the `--override-distro` option added to the `./setup_toshy.py install` command.
 See the [**How to Install**](#how-to-install) section.